HTD-Health/playbook-OUTDATED/education-budget.md

 Yes.
 Add an entry to ["Education budgets - expenses" Google Spreadsheet](https://docs.google.com/spreadsheets/d/1WE352gD6To8EomFf-xK0UvMtNNw8hyXYUIZKOh4RPuM/edit#gid=0) as soon as you buy anything.

 ### Will I be paid for going to a conference or attending a training of my choice?
-When you you go to a conference or a training of your choice we ask you to take an unpaid day(s) off i.e. unless instructed otherwise, do not log the time spent on a conference on any client or internal project.
+When you go to a conference or a training of your choice we ask you to take an unpaid day(s) off i.e. unless instructed otherwise, do not log the time spent on a conference on any client or internal project.
 Specifically:
 - do not log hours in Toggl
 - request an unpaid day off in Calamari